RoinGrindwald/vro-documentation/README.md

 - **Workflows:**
   - **Generate Workflow Documentation:**
-    Generates documentation for a single workflow and stores it as a vRO Resource Element.
+    Generates documentation for a single workflow and stores it as an Orchestrator Resource Element.
   - **Generate Workflow Category Documentation:**
     Generates documentation for all workflows within a selected category, storing each as a Resource Element.
   - **Generate All Workflows Documentation:**
-    Generates documentation for all workflows storing each as a Resource Element.
+    Generates documentation for all workflows, storing each as a Resource Element.
 You can exclude the inbuilt Library.

 ---